Srecharan/CVAnnotate/README.md

 				      |---> [Safety Warnings]
 ```

 ### Data Collection & Processing

+#### Initial Dataset Creation
+The project began with creating a small initial dataset of approximately 800 images (200 per material class).
+This was accomplished through:
+- Manual annotation using LabelMe to create precise segmentation masks
+- Traditional computer vision techniques (Otsu's thresholding, Canny edge detection)
+- Semi-automated annotation using bounding boxes from a pre-trained object detector

+#### Mask R-CNN Fine-tuning
+Using the initial dataset, a pre-trained Mask R-CNN model (initially trained on COCO dataset) was fine-tuned to create a custom segmentation model specifically adapted to detect and segment material types on the conveyor belt.

+#### Automated Segmentation
-The `trash_seg.py` script initiates the pipeline by processing video feeds through defined regions of interest, automatically segmenting and storing materials for further processing.
-This foundational step creates the initial dataset of segmented materials that will be used throughout the pipeline.
+The `trash_seg.py` script leverages the fine-tuned Mask R-CNN to process video feeds through defined regions of interest, automatically segmenting and storing materials for further processing.
+This accelerated dataset creation by generating 43,000+ segmented material instances, dramatically improving data collection efficiency.

 <p align="center">
   <table>